KevKeyingLi/KevKeyingLi.github.io/drafts/2019-12-30 Time Management Fundamental.md

 2. When say "yes", ask when.
 3. if not now, when?

-## say no to yourself
+## Say no to yourself
-1. create a perhaps list.
+### 1.create a perhaps list.
-  - Ideas that are not commited, have no immediate impact, and but you are interested.
+* Ideas that are not commited, have no immediate impact, and but you are interested.
-  - Review the list every 1~3 month.
+* Review the list every 1~3 month.

-2. When? ask yourself when you will be able to do it.
+### 2.When? ask yourself when you will be able to do it.
-  - Do I need to do this now, or can I do it later.
+* Do I need to do this now, or can I do it later.
-  - Don't think in terms of days/weeks.
+* Don't think in terms of days/weeks.
 Think of in months, years...

-Ask when is the latest I can complete this? -> focus on current tasks, and not distracted by other ideas.
+* Ask when is the latest I can complete this? -> focus on current tasks, and not distracted by other ideas.

-# 6 Eqquipping yourself for action
+# 6 Equipping yourself for action
 Before going into next chapter
 * ensure you are in your workspace
 * Budget time. best one sitting, may take multiple hours.